TrudAX/denistrunin-blog/src/posts/performance-audit/index.md

 - Detailed problem description

 - Reproduction steps.
-That is the most complex part, sometimes reproducing the problem can take more time than the optimization
+That is the most complicated part, sometimes reproducing the problem can take more time than the optimization

 - What is the current and what is the required execution time

 - How you can test the optimization

-Testing is quite easy for reports or operations than don't modify the data, but can be complex for posting operations.
-Try to minimize number of manual testing steps, ideally the testing should be possible by one click(in this case you can try different ideas during the optimization process).
-For posting often you write a job that opens a transactions at the beginning and then generate a ttsabort at the end.
+Testing is quite easy for reports or operations that don't modify the data, but can be complex for posting operations.
+Try to minimize the number of manual testing steps, ideally, the test should be possible to run  by one click(in this case you can try different ideas during the optimization process).
+For posting often you write a job that opens a transaction at the beginning and then generate a **ttsabort** at the end.

-Trace parser is a great tool for analyzing operations execution.
+Trace Parser is a great tool for analysing operations execution.
 It will trace all sessions in the AOS and provides detailed output.
 For production tracing better to have a dedicated AOS as trace file can grow very rapidly when you have a lot of user sessions.

 ![](TraceCockpit.png)

 The advice here is to install and setup it before the actual problem happens.
-In this case you can easily run the trace when needed.
+In this case, you can easily run the trace when needed.

 ## Summary

-Using these basic steps you can resolve your Dynamics AX performance problems and make your users happy.
+Using these basic steps, you can resolve your Dynamics AX performance problems and make your users happy.
 All scripts related to this post available on my [GitHub](https://github.com/TrudAX/TRUDScripts/blob/master/Performance/AX%20Technical%20Audit.md).
-If you see that some useful staff is missing, feel free to post a comment.
+If you see that some helpful staff is missing, feel free to post a comment.